zxynj/zxynj-personal-website/content/post/explain_xgboost_algorithm_by_manually_calculating_a_binary_classification_problem_wb.md

 p[which(train_X[,'cap-shape=bell']==0 & train_X[,'cap-shape=convex']==1)] = 0.4365147
 ```

-Let's see the report of all the possible splits of the second tree.
+Let's see the report of all the possible initial splits of the second tree.

 ```